anh-8922/atm-machine-dev-bank/README.md

 ## Overview

 The **💰 DevBank ATM Machine App 💰** is a web application built using React.js, designed to simulate an ATM machine experience.
-This application allows users to enter their PIN, check their account balance, and make withdrawals. is a great example of using React.js to create a functional and interactive web application.

 ## Story

 Embark on the Payday Pokémon Challenge!
 Michael, eager to snag the latest Pokémon game for £270, needs your help to build a slick ATM web app.
-Users must enter his secret PIN (1111), verified via our secure API, which reveals their account balance onscreen.
+He must enter his secret PIN (1111), verified via our secure API, which reveals their account balance onscreen.
 Michael plans three withdrawals: £140, £50, and £90.

 But watch out!
 Sneaky diggers are swiping our ATMs, so cash is limited: 4 x £5 notes, 15 x £10 notes, and 7 x £20 notes.
 Your mission?
 Dispense notes fairly, adjusting for shortages.